 The Rowlatt Act was passed in 1919.
 The Act curbed the freedom of expression and strengthened police powers.
 Gandhiji gave a call for a satyagraha against the Rowlatt Act.
 He asked the people to observe 6 April 1919 as the day of non-violent opposition to this Act.
 Satyagraha Sabhas were set up to launch the movement.

 The Rowlatt Satyagraha became the first all-India struggle against the British government.
-However, it was mainly restricted to the cities.
-Many demonstrations and hartals took place in the country.
+However, it was mainly restricted to cities.
+Many demonstrations and hartals (strikes) took place in the country.
 The government used brutal measures to suppress the revolt.
 The Jalianwala Bagh massacre was one example of such brutal measures.
 Rabindranath Tagore renounced his knighthood in protest of Jalianwala Bagh incident.
 Knighthood is given to a person to honor his/her contribution to the society.
 Once a person gets the knighthood, the prefix Sir is attached to the name of that person.

 After the First World War, a harsh treaty was imposed on the Turkish Khalifa.
-The leaders of the Khilafat Agitation; Mohammad Ali and Shaukat Ali wanted to associate with the Non-Cooperation Movement.
+The leaders of the Khilafat Agitation, Mohammad Ali and Shaukat Ali wanted to associate with the Non-Cooperation Movement.
 The Muslims wanted the Khalifa to retain control over Muslim sacred places in the erstwhile Ottoman Empire.
 Gandhiji supported the Khilafat Movement, in order to ensure Hindu-Muslim unity.